Jennylyn Mercado

-Mercado's success in Philippine cinema has made her one of the top actresses in the country and established her status as the "Ultimate Star".
+Mercado's success in Philippine cinema has made her one of the top actresses in the country and established her status as the "Asia's Ultimate Star".

 Early life and family

-Jennylyn Anne Pineda Mercado was born on May 15, 1987 in Parañaque, Metro Manila.
+Jennylyn Anne Pineda Mercado was born on May 15, 1987, in Parañaque, Metro Manila.
 She spent her senior year of high school at the Augustinian Abbey School in Las Piñas.
-As a child, Mercado suffered physical abuse from her stepfather.
-Her biological mother returned from Dubai merely to bail her stepfather out.
-Henceforth, Mercado was raised by her aunt, whom she considers as her mother.
+As a child, Mercado suffered physical abuse from her estranged stepfather, Noli Pineda.
+Her biological mother, Jinkee Pineda returned from Dubai merely to bail her stepfather out.
+Henceforth, Mercado was raised by her late aunt, Lydia Mercado, whom she fondly called “Mommy Lydia” who died in 2016 and whom she considers as her adoptive mother.

 Career

-Early years
+1999–2000: Early years

 Mercado started as a recording artist with Alpha Records in 1999 through the recommendation of her voice coach, Susanna Pichay.
 Mercado was in Nonoy Tan's singing group, G4.
 The group recorded two songs but never released an album due to two of the four members dropping out.
 After G4, Mercado went into commercial modeling, landing a stint with Bambini cologne and a Pond's TV advertisement.
 She was also part of the Elite Circle of "10 Modeling Search", where she competed with StarStruck co-finalist, Dion Ignacio.

 In 2002, Mercado made her debut acting appearance playing a minor role in ABS-CBN's TV series Kay Tagal Kang Hinintay, which was top-billed by Bea Alonzo and John Lloyd Cruz.

-2003–2007: Starstruck
+2003–2009: Television dramas and music releases

 In 2003, Mercado joined the reality show StarStruck.
 She and Mark Herras won, receiving 1,000,000 pesos and exclusive contracts from the GMA Network.
-After winning StarStruck, Mercado starred in numerous TV series, including Encantadia, I Luv NY, Dangal, Super Twins, Paano Ba Ang Mangarap?, SRO Cinemaserye: Suspetsa, Ikaw Sana, and Gumapang Ka Sa Lusak.
+After winning StarStruck, Mercado and Herras were launched as a love team in Forever in My Heart, and months earlier they were in the last batch of the teen series Click.
+She later starred in numerous TV series, including Encantadia, I Luv NY, Dangal, Super Twins, Paano Ba Ang Mangarap?, SRO Cinemaserye: Suspetsa, Ikaw Sana, and Gumapang Ka Sa Lusak.
 She also acted in films such as So Happy Together (2004) and teen-flick Let the Love Begin (2005).

 Mercado released her first album Living the Dream, which contained original compositions by Vehnee Saturno, and a carrier single titled "Kahit Sandali".
 In May 2006, Mercado released her second album Letting Go, which included the single "Sa Aking Panaginip" by Vehnee Saturno.
-Mercado's first major concert was held at the Music Museum in Greenhills on 15 May 2006.
+Mercado's first major concert was held at the Music Museum in Greenhills on May 15, 2006.
 In May 2009, she held a sold-out birthday concert titled "I Am Woman" at the Music Museum.
 In January 2010, under Viva Records, she released her third album, Love Is...
 Jennylyn Mercado.